Scale of temperature

 Scale of temperature is a methodology of calibrating the physical quantity temperature in metrology.
-Empirical scales measure temperature in relation to convenient and stable parameters, such as the freezing and boiling point of water.
+Empirical scales measure temperature in relation to convenient and stable parameters or reference points, such as the freezing and boiling point of water.
 Absolute temperature is based on thermodynamic principles: using the lowest possible temperature as the zero point, and selecting a convenient incremental unit.

 Celsius, Kelvin, and Fahrenheit are common temperature scales.
-Other scales used throughout history include Rankine, Rømer, Newton, Delisle, Réaumur, Gas mark, Leiden and Wedgwood.
+Other scales used throughout history include Rankine, Rømer, Newton, Delisle, Réaumur, Gas mark, Leiden, and Wedgwood.